 When working with a buyer, RBI helps you in three important ways:

 Searching for location.
-Start your search using RBI’s maps, visual indicators of which regions have increasing or decreasing market activity.
+Start your search using Explore to see which areas have increasing or decreasing market activity.
 When exploring these regions, community elements such as the school system and the utilities are important, but so are the region’s real estate market trends.
 Knowing how a location responded to market events in the past signals important information, especially since most clients plan to sell at some point in the future.

 Determining Budget.
 Figuring out what your client truly wants can be tricky, largely because price is often the first thing on his or her mind.
 At RBI, you can see the median and average sold price of homes over time and simultaneously view important criteria such as the type of dwelling, square footage, number of bedrooms, and more.
 These statistics are good resources for attaching monetary values to certain features and can therefore help you and your client determine what’s really important.